 When the person is being coached, they know the questions are important and they do find answers.
-They’ve already chosen to find their way to live more fully.
+They are already committed to finding their way to live life more fully.

-When it’s simply ‘conversation,’ those same questions usually won’t get an answer, except sometimes if I add, ‘Imagine you’ll win a million dollars just for finding those answers.”
-Usually, though, that elicits thoughts heading only into dreaming of a lottery winning that will ‘save’ them.
+When this happens in a non-coaching conversation, those same questions usually won’t get an answer – except sometimes if I add, ‘Imagine you’ll win a million dollars just for finding those answers.”
+More often than not, though, that just elicits thoughts that lead only to dreaming of a lottery win that will save them.

 Why won’t people generally take a moment to find those answers?
-Simply.. they are already blocked from thinking of those possibilities by their ‘realistic’ vision of what their life looks like.
+Because they are already blocked from thinking of those possibilities by their realistic vision of what their life looks like.
 Apparently reality really does bite if it stops people from living more fully.

 So.
 Imagine some cool person you respect… alive or dead or mythical.. calls you up and says “Hey I’m doing a documentary and I’d like you to answer these questions because who you are and what you say matters in the universal scheme of things, whether you think so or not.”
-They add, “Please don’t dig for something you think is ‘media’ worthy.
+They add, “Please don’t dig for something you think is media worthy.
 Your real answers are the only important ones.”
-(Really imagine.
-Picture that person, their look, voice, demeanor.. on the other end of your phone, or showing up at your door..)
+(I do mean imagine: Picture that person, their look, voice, demeanor.. on the other end of your phone, or showing up at your door..)
 They ask: